VAT reliefs for disabled and older people

 How do I claim the elderly and disabled VAT reliefs?

 You do not have to pay the full price to the seller and then reclaim the VAT from the Government later.
 Instead, the supplier should sell you the goods or services with the VAT already discounted.
-If you suspect that a product or service is zero- or 5%-rated, ask the supplier and they should tell you.
+If you suspect that a product or service is zero- or 5%-rated, ask the supplier and they should be able to tell you.

 If you are shopping online, the supplier or manufacturer should have an online declaration, which you can fill in as you make your purchase.
 If you are unable to complete a declaration yourself, HMRC guidance confirms that a relative, partner or other responsible person, for example your doctor, can do so on your behalf.